lentilus/xk/README.md

-# xk : XeTtelkasten - a LaTeX centric zettelkasten
+# xk - a LaTeX centric zettelkasten
 > an extensible light weight LaTeX centric zettelkasten

 ## The Idea